 Advancing technology and changes in how health services are delivered give more options to both patients and the people supporting them at home.
 One of the biggest challenges many caregivers report is just trying to make a daily schedule work.
 Time needs to be blocked out for their occupation, keeping up the house, shopping, and looking after children.
 Somehow, delivering support to a loved one needs to be squeezed in as well.

 Distributed healthcare and telehealth take some of the squeeze out of the schedule.
-Local urgent care facilities, open late and weekends, with walk-ins welcome, and appearing everywhere as smaller facilities, can handle many services, rehabilitation and support for chronic conditions.
+Local urgent care facilities, open late and on weekends, with walk-ins welcome, and appearing everywhere as smaller facilities, can handle many services, rehabilitation, and support for chronic conditions.
 Check-ups and prescription renewals may be completed by a video call to the hospital.
 Many things can now be scheduled outside of typical working hours.

 What about caregiver health?
 It’s not unusual for caregivers to find themselves cutting corners on their own well-being.
 Burnout, depression, poor sleep, and skyrocketing stress don’t just eat away at the quality of life.
 Unmanaged, they can lead to serious health disorders.
 In fact, in the report referenced above, 21% of those caregivers rate their own health as only fair to poor.